How the temptation of my trains ended up saving a lot of work and taught me two valuable lessons.

 A bite of the McVities and the solution came to mind.
 Everything is better after chocolate.

-I could run track feeds through this hole so not upsetting the other wiring.
+I could run track feeds through this hole and avoid going through the other wiring.

-The ballast at the end could be scrapped clear and wires attached using track joiners with the hole and mess caused by all this work hidden inside the shed.
+The ballast at the end could be scrapped clear, joiners with wires soldered to them slid onto the rail ends and the hole and mess caused by all this work would be hidden inside the shed.

-A little while later the track joiners were mashed onto the ends of the rails (fitting joiners onto laid and ballasted track isn’t easy) and my Class 08 was shunting up and down the siding and into the shed and the casual observer would never know the bodge that lies beneath.
+A little while later the track joiners were mashed onto the ends of the rails (fitting joiners onto laid and ballasted track isn’t easy but thankfully I have a tool I made that makes this much easier) and my Class 08 was shunting up and down the siding and into the shed and the casual observer would never know the bodge that lies beneath.

-If I hadn’t been waylaid by temptation I wouldn’t have spotted the unpowered section of track until later by which time builds and more would have been fitted and it would have been a nightmare to fix.
+If I hadn’t been waylaid by temptation I wouldn’t have spotted the unpowered section of track until later by which time building and more would have been positioned and it would have been a nightmare to fix.

 What I learnt, lesson 1: